Get insider access

 2. A DIY Alternative

 On the other hand, if you don't mind sacrificing convenience features, style, and low operating noise on the altar of particle filtration performance, consider building your own Corsi-Rosenthal Box.
 We used this guide to make our own and used a 3M Filtrete air filter set with a Lasko 20-inch box fan.
 Now, let's get this out of the way.
 This homemade machine isn't nearly as practical or feature-dense as the NuWave OxyPure, the best air purifier for homes we've tested, or even cheaper options like the Levoit Vital 200S.
-It's loud, ugly, bulky, and very noisy, so it isn't really suitable for living rooms or bedrooms.
+It's loud, ugly, bulky, and very noisy, so it isn't really suitable for spaces like living rooms or bedrooms.
 It also lacks niceties like a particle sensor, Wi-Fi connectivity, or an odor-absorbing carbon filter, though most air purifiers we've tested lack a sufficient amount of carbon to deal with even moderate levels of volatile organic compounds effectively, so this isn't too big a deal in the grand scheme of things.

 That said, the Corsi-Rosenthal Box handily outperforms every conventional air purifier we've tested in terms of actual performance, with a very high clean air delivery rate and exceptional particle filtration performance.
 If you plan on setting it up in an area where noise, size, and aesthetics aren't a concern, like a workshop or garage, it's hard to do any better.